 Determine which fuse may be causing the problem.
 The lid of the fuse box shows the name of the circuit for each fuse.
-See Section 8 of this manual for the functions controlled by each circuit.
+See Part 8 of this manual for the functions controlled by each circuit.

-Type A fuses can be pulled out by the pull-out tool.
-The location of the pull-out tool is shown in the illustration.
+Type A fuses can be pulled out by using the pull-out tool.
+The location of the pullout tool is shown in the illustration.